Clements Gap wind farm

 Opened in February 2010, the Clements Gap wind farm was Pacific Hydro’s first project in South Australia.

 With a capacity of 56.7 MW, the Clements Gap wind farm produces enough clean electricity to power the equivalent needs of around 33,000 homes each year, abating an estimated 154,000 tonnes of harmful greenhouse pollution annually.
+The turbines installed are Suzlon S88 wind turbine generators, rated at 2.1MW each, with a maximum hub height of 79m and maximum blade tip height of 126.5m.

 The 27-generator project is located in the State’s mid north, approximately 20km north east of Port Broughton.
 The wind energy potential in the area has been recognised for many years with a number of homesteads in the region first gaining access to electricity through wind mills in the mid 1900s.